JuliaManifolds/LieGroups.jl/docs/src/interface/operations.md

 Identity
 ```

-Some specific group operations allow to define functions for all manifolds they
-do build a Lie group with.
-These are
+You can combine some specific group operations with one of several manifolds to form a Lie group.
+You can still define the corresponding functions generically for all groups with this group operation regardless of the manifold.
+The following sections collect these.

 * an [`AdditionGroupOperation`](@ref)